Invadermonky/AttributeKeeper/README.md

 - Reducing food stats by a set amount
 - Reducing food stats by a percentage of current hunger
 - Setting a minimum amount of hunger players will respawn with
-- Setting a maximum amount of food players can respawn with
+- Setting a maximum amount of hunger players can respawn with

 ---